MRBlach/cat-fact-api/README.md

   </a>
 </p>

 **Please Note** This project will need CORS AUTHENTICATION, so I used a CORS enabling extention for Google.
-You Can find the extention just by searching CORS Enabler in the browser.
+You Can find the extention just by searching CORS Enabler in your web browser.

 ## Table of Contents